 According to studies conducted by world-famous researchers, the subconscious mind rules up to 97 percent of your outcomes.
 Until you REPROGRAM your beliefs, your reality will run on the same course year after year.

 And your biggest nightmare might come true: that things will forever remain the same… or even get worse.

-This will cause huge frustration that will lead to more failures, more self-sabotaging routines, more disappointments, more painful experiences and proofs that will reinforce your negative patterns.
+This will cause huge frustration that will lead to more failures, more self-sabotaging routines, disappointments, painful experiences and proofs that will reinforce your negative inner talk.

 Check In With Yourself

 Once you zero in on the cause of the obstruction, you can begin to deal with the problem.
-Once you are aware of why you behave the way you do, you can start questioning your motives and actions with questions like –
+As you become aware of why you behave the way you do, you can start questioning your self sabotaging motives and actions with questions like –

 - “Should I really be spending all my money on shopping instead of investing it?”

 - “Is it really too much stress to wake up 15 minutes earlier to meditate, especially with the benefits attached?”

 - “Do I really need to eat all this greasy food now that I’ve come such a long way with my diet and exercise?”